Lough Key

 Explore a hidden heartland and hive of activity

-Lough Key is northeast of the town of Boyle, County Roscommon.
-The lough, or lake, is believed to be named after a mythical figure named Cé, druid of the god Nuada.
-Islands of Trinity, Castle, Church, Green and Orchard populate this intriguing location, an apparent hotspot for UFO activity.
+Lough Key is northeast of the town of Boyle, Roscommon.
+The lake is believed to be named after a mythical figure named Cé, a druid of the god Nuada.

 Discover Lough Key